airalab/robonomics-smarthome/vacuum_connect.md

 ![vacuum](media/vacuum_int.png)

 Then we need to setup action to control Vacuum through Robonomics.
-For that open a configuration file on your raspberry:
+For that open a configuration file on your raspberry pi:

 ```bash
 nano ~/.homeassistant/configuration.yaml